Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - rush to judge?
+daily word - empathy and sympathy

 Dale Cresap's picture